 Useful Home Resources I Never Knew Existed (and Learned About from Other Chronic Illness Blogs)

-As we know by now, living with a visible or invisible disability imposes many challenges on your daily life.
+As we know by now, living with a visible or invisible disability imposes many challenges in daily life.
 Simple movements are not that simple and add up quickly.
 Many of us keep an ‘energy cheque book’, often filled with cancellations, notations and bright yellow highlights.
 Our energy allowance is meted out on a daily basis, and it gets old fast when you need to watch it with hawk-like attentiveness.

 Then there's the rocking knife, where you use both hands to cut food up with a rocking motion.
 This sounds like it'd take much of the pressure off the hands and wrists.